 Marriage is about two people coming together to form a team.
 Wedding planning should be a collaborative and exciting thing that you do as a couple.
 Every partnership is different, and you can take on whatever roles you want.
 Don’t be afraid to assign tasks (divide & conquer) but going through the process together and sharing the decision-making is the fun part!

 Start Drafting the Guest List

 It’s natural to start diving into wedding blogs and bridal magazines immediately.
 But before you get in too deep, remember that almost every planning decision starts with the guest list.
-You can’t really, (and therefore a date) until you know how many people you’re inviting.
-You can read my tips for here.
+You can’t really choose your venue, (and therefore a date) until you know how many people you’re inviting.
+You can read my tips for creating your guest list here.